 - Set the direction.
 An HRM strategy can serve as an anchor within a shifting job market.
 Aligning the HRM strategy with the business strategy can help HR leaders determine which hard or soft HRM practices to implement.
 Also, a checklist can help HR leaders decide in which direction to navigate the HR ship.

 - Always consider the budget.
-Whatever approach HR leaders take must be budget-based.
-Ultimately, the company has to have a high return on investment to make the chosen HRM method worth it.
+Whatever approach HR leaders take, it must be budget-based.
+Ultimately, the company has to have a high return on investment (ROI) to make the chosen HRM method worth it.

 - Consider the industry.
-Each industry is different and undergoes its own evolution.
+Each industry is different.
 For example, while soft HRM has spread like wildfire in the high-tech industry, this people-oriented approach has not taken hold as quickly in the manufacturing industry.
-HR leaders can look to competing businesses and current trends and ask: What are applicants and employees expecting from their employer and position?
-Usually, integrating a combination of soft and hard HRM can entice applicants, boost retention, and help achieve business objectives.
+HR leaders can look to competing businesses and current trends and ask: What are applicants and professionals expecting from their employer and position?
+Usually, integrating a combination of soft and hard HRM can entice potential new hires, boost retention, and help achieve business objectives.

 Recommended For Further Reading